shaik1002/biggitlabbomb/doc/ci/secrets/id_token_authentication.md

 ### `400: missing token` status code

-This error indicates that one or more basic components necessary for ID tokens are either missing or not configured as expected.
+This error indicates that one or more basic components necessary for ID tokens are either missing or not configured as expect.

 To find the problem, an administrator can look for more details in the instance's `exceptions_json.log` for the specific method that failed.